wp-plugins/wp-forecast/readme.txt

 == Changelog ==

+= v3.4 (2011-03-13) =
+* added updated dansk translation (thanks to Michael S.R.
+Petersen)
+* fixed a problem with wp 3.1 in network mode, due to a different search path th e wrong setup.php was included

 = v3.3 (2010-11-02)
 * moved enqueue script to init hook where it should be to avoid conflicts with other plugins